austinjhunt/vanderbiltcs6381-assignment2-ZOOKEEPER/README.md

 ## Development Environment
 To work with this system, you should do the following:
 1. Install [VirtualBox](https://www.virtualbox.org/)
-2. Set up an Ubuntu Server (or Desktop) 20.04 virtual machine within VirtualBox.
+2. Set up an Ubuntu Desktop 20.04 virtual machine within VirtualBox.
 You can download the Ubuntu .iso file [here](https://ubuntu.com/download/server).
 You can follow [these instructions](https://www.youtube.com/watch?v=x5MhydijWmc) to set up your Ubuntu VM.
 3. Pausing on the VM for now, clone this repository to a directory of your choice on your computer.
 ``` git clone https://github.com/austinjhunt/vanderbiltcs6381-assignment1-ZMQPUBSUB.git ```
 4. Navigate inside the project folder: `cd vanderbiltcs6381-assignment1-ZMQPUBSUB`